 Here's the scary part: research shows that users decide if they trust your brand in just 50 milliseconds, long before they've read a single word on your page.
 That means your visual design is either building trust or breaking it before visitors even know what you're selling.

 At Wauu!
-Creative, we see these trust-killing design mistakes a lot of times.
+Creative, we see these trust-killing design mistakes regularly.
 The good news?
 Most of them are completely fixable once you know what to look for.
 Let's walk through the biggest visual mistakes that are probably costing you customers right now.

 The Layout Disasters That Scream "Amateur"